 Please email email@example.com for more information

-All workshops to be held at Summerhill Farm, 264 Barkers Rd, Main Ridge (next to Red Hill), on the picturesque Mornington Peninsula.
-Visit the famous Red Hill Market in the morning, have a bite to eat, and then join us for an informative workshop session.
+Tea/coffee provided.
+To be held at Summerhill Farm, 264 Barkers Rd, Main Ridge (next to Red Hill), on the picturesque Mornington Peninsula.

-Are you interested in growing food, land regeneration, sustainability, energy conservation, climate change, healthy homes, animal integration, school gardens, building resilient communities or people?
+Are you interested in growing food, land regeneration, sustainability, energy conservation, climate change, healthy homes, animal care, school gardens, building resilient communities and people?

 Explore the world of Permaculture, developing insight and skills to live an abundant life and look after the planet.
 Learn to apply permaculture ethics and principles to individuals, community groups or business settings.
 Suitable for people wishing to develop their own productive garden, planning a larger scale rural enterprise, involved in community groups or wanting to live a resilient and more sustainable life.

 - develop problem solving and design skills for resilience in home, community and workplace settings

 - assess and design for urban or rural scale properties, based on permaculture ethics and principles